Know The Role of the Islamic Financial Services Board (IFSB)

 The Islamic Financial Services Board (IFSB) is an international standard-setting body that promotes Islamic banking’s soundness and stability by issuing global prudential standards and guiding principles in areas such as capital adequacy, corporate governance, risk management, and transparency, among others.

-The Concept IFSB
+The Concept of IFSB

-• The general assembly, which consists of all members of the ISFB.
+- The General Assembly, which consists of all members of the ISFB

-• The secretariat, which serves as the council’s main administrative body and is led by a secretary-general nominated by the council.
+- The Secretariat, which serves as the council’s main administrative body and is led by a Secretary-General nominated by the Council.

 Membership of Islamic Financial Services Board